 - The customer needs an outline of what they want exactly.
 The client can decide how many employees required for his project and which all the skills needed.

 - Provider hires a dedicated team as per the project requirements.
 The client and team together need to agree on the project requirements and workload for the specified time.

 - The team will be gathered by experts and start work during regular hours.

-- The client has the full control over the team and project and the dedicated team is responsive on providing results.
+- The client has full control over the team and project and the dedicated team is responsive to providing results.

 The project is divided into different stages; each of them is estimated separately (in hours).
 Then the estimates are agreed with the customer.
 Once the task is completed, the customer pays for the work completed task, and developers start evaluating and working on the next milestone.

 - You can easily make changes, change the scope of work and use flexible development methodologies in the course of development, (an agile methodology).

 - You pay for the actual completed work only.
 You pay for the time spent by the provider directly on your project.